-Subsequent to June 30, 2017, the Company issued 1,275,000 stock options to directors, officers and consultants of the Company exercisable at a price of \$0.50 per share for a period of five years.
+On July 18, 2017, the Company issued 1,275,000 stock options to directors, officers and consultants of the Company exercisable at a price of \$0.50 per share for a period of five years.

-Subsequent to June 30, 2017, the Company announced an earn-in and related stock purchase agreement (the "Agreement") with Meridian Gold Company ("Meridian"), a subsidiary of Yamana Gold Inc., by which Revival may acquire a 100% interest in Meridian Beartrack Co. ("Meridian Beartrack"), owner of the Beartrack Gold Project ("Beartrack") located in Lemhi County, Idaho.
-Beartrack is situated approximately four miles east of Revival's Arnett Creek Gold Project and will serve as the Company's base for exploration drill hole core logging and storage for both Beartrack and Arnett Creek.
-See Beartrack Gold Project description below.
+On October 2, 2017, the Company announced an earn-in and related stock purchase agreement (the "Agreement") with Meridian Gold Company ("Meridian"), a subsidiary of Yamana Gold Inc., by which Revival may acquire a 100% interest in Meridian Beartrack, owner of Beartrack located in Lemhi County, Idaho.
+Beartrack is situated approximately four miles east of Revival's Arnett and will serve as the Company's base for exploration drill hole core logging and storage for both Beartrack and Arnett.
+See Beartrack description below.

-Subsequent to June 30, 2017, the Company announced the closing of a private placement financing consisting of the sale of 15,033,900 units of the Company at a price of \$0.60 per unit for the gross proceeds of \$9,020,340.
+On October 19, 2017, the Company announced the closing of a private placement financing consisting of the sale of 15,033,900 units of the Company at a price of \$0.60 per unit for the gross proceeds of \$9,020,340.
 Each unit consists of one common share of the Company and one half of a share purchase warrant.
 Each whole warrant is exercisable into one common share at a price of \$0.90 per share for 24 months following the closing.
+All securities issued pursuant to the placement are subject to a four month and one day statutory hold period.